Why Study Teaching English to Speakers of Other Languages (TESOL)?

 Graduate | Language/English/Education | CEBAH

-There is a growing number English language learners across west central Wisconsin, the Twin Cities and the world.
+There are growing numbers of English language learners across west central Wisconsin, the Twin Cities and the world.
 More and more often, teachers and others who work with students or employees with limited proficiency in English feel that their own training and education is inadequate to meet this challenge.

 UWRF offers courses and degree plans that can prepare you to teach English to speakers of other languages (TESOL).
 The courses we offer are approved by the Wisconsin Department of Public Instruction (DPI) to meet licensure for teaching English as a Second Language (ESL).
 In addition, teachers in Minnesota may also pursue a Minnesota license upon completion of this program.